Ocawesome101/oc-monolith/util/DOCS.md

 ### Streams

-ComputOS ships with a `stream` library with the following functions:
+Monolith ships with a `stream` library with the following functions:

 - `stream.new(read:function, write:function, close:function): table`